antalvdb/olifant/README.md

 The end result is `textfile_tok.l16r0.ibase`, an indexed and compressed instance base suitable for TiMBL classification.
 In LLM terms, this is the model file that you will need for your favorite LLM inference steps.

+The option `-a0` means that the training set is compressed losslessly, with compression rates around 10-30%.
+With `-a1`, a strong lossy compression is applied, yielding higher compression levels and considerably faster inference.

 ### Fine-tuning